reasonableperson/pdf-split-by-bookmarks/README.md

-* The list of bookmarks should be flattened, and if there are multiple bookmarks on the same page, the user should be able to choose between creating multiple copies of that page.
+* The list of bookmarks should be flattened, and if there are multiple bookmarks on the same page, the user should be able to choose between creating multiple copies of that page, or skipping duplicates and only creating a file for the last bookmark on each page.

 It is surprisingly difficult to meet all these requirements!